-1.0 Industry Practices for Responsibility of Sidewalk
+1.2 Industry Practices for Responsibility of Sidewalk

-According to the U.S. Department of Transportation, Federal Highway Administration (FHWA) City charters commonly specify that the city cannot be held liable for any accidents or injuries incurred due to sidewalk conditions.
+According to the U.S. Department of Transportation, Federal Highway Administration (FHWA), city charters commonly specify that the city cannot be held liable for any accidents or injuries incurred due to sidewalk conditions.
 The City of Coos Bay code assigns complete responsibility of sidewalk maintenance to the owner of the adjacent property.
-Other cities like (i.e. City of Seattle, City of Portland, and City of Ann Arbor) have adopted the same type of sidewalk program.
+Many other cities have adopted similar type of sidewalk policy.

-City Coos Bay, Municipal Code, Chapter 12.10 Governing the Construction and Sidewalk Repairs within the Right-of-Way of Public Streets, the City assigns repair responsibility to the abutting property owner.
-The City of Coos Bay maintains public sidewalks according to Coos Bay Municipal Code, Chapter 12.10, Federal Highway Administration, and Title II of the Americans with Disabilities Act, US Department of Justice, 1999a, and the Concrete Sidewalk Maintenance Program.
+Coos Bay Municipal Code, Chapter 12.10 Sidewalk Construction and Repair, assigns sidewalk repair responsibility to the abutting property owner.
+The City of Coos Bay maintains public sidewalks according to Coos Bay Municipal Code, Chapter 12.10, and this Sidewalk Maintenance Policy.